stevengeeky/cs-hub/recursion-to-dp/README.md

 Aka, we don't have to write down every single value.
 We only need to write down what the last two were in order to compute the next one.

-Here's the update version of our code, where we only keep track of what the last two computed values were in order to compute what the next one should be.
+Here's the updated version of our code, where we only keep track of what the last two computed values were in order to compute what the next one should be.

 ```python
 def fib(n):